tlhoang1211/Project3_BK/README.md

   php artisan db:seed
 ```

 Start the server

 ```bash
   php artisan serve
 ```

- or you can set up a custom domain name (virtual host) for Apache server.
- Here's a [tutorial](https://www.youtube.com/watch?v=PoBvZZmt9Hs) if your are using WampServer.
+Alternatively, you can set up a custom domain name (virtual host) for the Apache server.
+Here is a [tutorial](https://www.youtube.com/watch?v=PoBvZZmt9Hs) if you are using WampServer.

 ## Features

-- Basic e-commerce website functions:
+- Basic e-commerce website functionality:
   - View all products (with filters)
   - View product details
-  - Rate, comment
+  - Rate and comment on products
-  - Add a product to cart
+  - Add products to cart
-  - Place an order (create new receipt)
+  - Place an order (create a new receipt)
-  - Login, register (using email or OAuth)
+  - Login and register (using email or OAuth)

 - Caching: using Redis

 ## Authors